-Mr. Rubin has 15 years of experience in consulting clients on patent related matters.
+Mr. Rubin has 15 years of experience in counseling clients on patent related matters.
 He advises clients throughout all phases of a patent’s life from conception by an inventor to enforcement.
 He drafts and prosecutes patent applications and has managed large international patent portfolios.
 In addition, Mr. Rubin also identifies potential patent infringement assertions and potential cross-licensing opportunities and provides infringement opinions as needed.
 He represents clients in patent litigation matters domestically and internationally and reviews patent portfolios and pending patent litigations in relation to corporate mergers, acquisitions and investments.
 He also represents companies of all sizes from start-ups to multi-national corporations.

 Mr. Rubin focuses his practice on technology relating to electronics and computer science and has worked in diverse fields such as software; image processing; security systems; video conferencing; network based technologies, including cloud computing; mobile applications; search engines; military defense systems; physics; material science; encryption; chemical engineering; nanotechnology; medical devices; microlithography; RF-ID; fabrication and production of semiconductor devices; computer and network architecture; circuits; coding/decoding, processing and transmission of signals; antennas; cell phone and pager technology; printer and display technology; transmission, compression, synchronization, processing, and display of video signals; optical communications and lens technologies; mechanical devices; and lighting circuitry.

 As a recognized leader in his field, Mr. Rubin speaks and publishes extensively on various issues and topics pertaining to patent law.
 He has been quoted in IP Law & Business, Forbes Magazine, Information Week, macnewsworld.com, ecommercetimes.com, TechNewsWorld, Linuxinsider, EE Times, IPLaw360.com and Information Display Magazine and Long Island Business News, and in December 2012, he appeared as a legal analyst on PBS’s Nightly Business Report (NBR) “Profiting from Patents”.

 In addition to his legal career, Mr. Rubin is also an adjunct professor at Stony Brook University where he teaches intellectual property law and volunteers as a student mentor.
 He has also taught patent law to students and faculty at Brooklyn Law School, Fordham University School of Law, Stony Brook University and Farmingdale State College.

 Hofstra University, J.D.
 1997